 - Three letters of recommendation, preferably from instructors of the applicant’s theatre and drama classes or from experienced theatre professionals (to be sent separately by the letter writers).

-- Two writing samples consisting of original scholarly or critical essays.
-These may be papers written for earlier courses or newly written papers for the application.
-They should demonstrate the applicant’s competence in writing and in dealing with a significant topic in theatre or drama.
+- Two writing samples consisting of original scholarly or critical thought.
+These may be papers written for earlier courses and should demonstrate the applicant’s competence in writing, and in addressing a significant theatre/drama-related topic.

 - A statement of academic and professional intentions.

 - A resumé of activities in theatrical production.

 - International students must submit recent TOEFL or IELTS scores.
 The minimum score for consideration is 550.
 In addition, the Test of Written English (TWE) is strongly encouraged for non-native speakers.

 For fullest consideration of financial support, the deadline for applications is December 15, 2018.
 Applications will be accepted up until March 15, 2019.

 Financial aid is available to most PhD students admitted to the program.
 The Department offers several teaching and research assistantships and a limited number of fellowships.
 Tuition and fee waivers are included with all assistantships and fellowships.
 Financial aid is typically provided for four academic years to students who remain in good standing and successfully complete their assigned duties.

 Some special funding opportunities to note (with deadlines starting as early as January 15, 2019):